ufarooq/IPFSLite/README.md

 ### Enhancements
+This section describes the enhancements of an **IPFS Lite** node.
-- Precondition is that communicating nodes using this IPFS Lite application
+Precondition for using this enhancements is, that all participants using this application The enhancements are:
-- Enhance the pubsub feature of IPFS to share files between two nodes (Send Option)
+- Using the Pubsub feature of IPFS to share files between two nodes (**Send Data** Option)
-- Integration of WebRTC via the pubsub feature of IPFS to support telephony between two nodes
+- Integration of WebRTC via the Pubsub feature of IPFS to support telephony between two nodes
-- Integration of IOTA to support faster node detection and to support a kind of offline mode between nodes
+- Integration of IOTA to support faster node detection (**Support Peer Discovery**) and to support a kind of offline mode between nodes (**Support Offline Notification**)
-- Inbox contains all notifications from other nodes which were sent while your node was offline (Stored on the Tangle, Data is encrypted)
+- The **Inbox** contains all notifications from other nodes which were sent while your node was offline (Stored on the Tangle, Data is encrypted)

+Example:
+'''
+"pid": "WlI6VDdzIARqhk4kDYXMjHAFOGnLEcloFNjvh224L/Qdm3tZ7yPjJlzFRmJMl0rBtjn8p629+rV5 sw7pLU5UEJBLJcOpLDSOw9Yn3wuyJw/bkkRHUQGeksWVXxLkU2zD9W7r7rdEng0mjGvJZ44K5Ufj NHEXaVJKD8VU9h4+blEWy2SQlOVw/WSL3u+wqupruLZ26uGUIrstEij7VxAhlyq8BfM9GwwdsbmW DOCLK1g8Ew+r/KI+vFCgo5KI4bCEc9mnv7UqOdEyPWaiF6c1E4hN7hsQxIThwH6rt6zfIYEW/ubT wApwcBN2djiUx+2lUTUZY0NvHpbzgOOrkcyxQg== "
+"est": "1"
+"cid": "pUxf4KXU9Bbt/PGK/GqIylrehiyfpUNIMKB1vN0QMvw708jMoPvGhaEbylONZ/hxqNjtrpVm8Sok FeFGKl5S0EeexmxQ3j/r3dkQDxbRakfm6waRXiC1QM+HcHIUsOKbqEXCYQHMb5gowSPQjVFcBFZA pLsjGZ/0RXwZ5xd8Zf87hqtsj7gsTlsRmujZAmDobtTmgI8b2P+7K597oP37v2VbY1EaXp3QMzmO TvYzdaI48/hRBGEZrBKuBbFPTYdJFgHCJix1MBo8xe9qYaW+sRKERCb2xvA4ynhJGPH+OKMM95LK cCpdr57yBHs6fIS51RERqTN2M49IV3JDVPekWA== "
+'''
+The "pid" is the Peer ID (PID) encrypted.
+The "cid" is the Content ID (CID) encrypted.
+The "est" is the command to execute.
+When "est" is "1", then the **IPFS Lite** node can download the CID from the given PID.
+**Note:** The data is encrypted with the public key of the **IPFS Lite** node.
+Only the owner of the **IPFS Lite** node can with its private key decrypt the real CID and PID value.

+- The **Outbox** contains all peer discovery information of an **IPFS Lite** node.
+The data is not yet encrypted on the Tangle.
+There is no need so far, because no "important" data is stored in such a transaction.
+The data contains the name of the  **IPFS Lite** node (the brand name of the phone) and network access data.

+Example:
+'''
+"peers":
+    "{
+        "QmdGQoGuK3pao6bRDqGSDvux5SFHa4kC2XNFfHFcvcbydY":"/ip4/139.178.69.3/udp/4001/quic",
+        "QmRdjvsyoNjA2ZfAQBtQ7A2m5NmtSXLgxE55Brn1AUjZ1v":"/ip4/147.75.106.163/udp/4001/quic
+    "}"
+"adds":
+    "{
+        "peer":"/ip4/104.248.37.1/tcp/4001",
+        "alias":"Xiaomi Mi A2",
+        "pid":"Qmf6KmrY8WRishWYvAsyJJ2NcfDCqGGtAE47srYR7fqKFj
+    "}"

+ '''
+The "peers" section are relays peers which were automatically detected.
+The have an address and a Peer ID (PID).
+The "adds" section contains a fast "peer" address with the given PID ("pid").
+The "alias" is the name of the **IPFS Lite** node.
+**Note:**
+The "alias" has nothing to do with the "peer" and "pid". ("peer" and "pid" belong the the fast gateway peer)

 ### Features
 This section contains the description of the main features of **IPFS Lite**